 - Cooking spray I use Misto

-- Preheat oven to 375 degrees F and line muffin tin with liners or use silicone muffin tin.
-Spray with cooking spray.
+- Preheat oven to 375 degrees F, line 12 muffin tin with parchment paper liners and spray with cooking spray.
+Set aside.

-- In a large mixing bowl, add bananas (applesauce + maple syrup), milk, coconut oil, vanilla, cinnamon, baking soda and salt; whisk well to combine.
-Add oats and stir to mix.
-Do not over mix.
+- In a large mixing bowl, add bananas and mash with a fork or a masher.
+Add milk, maple syrup, oil, vanilla extract, cinnamon, baking powder, baking soda and salt; whisk well to combine.

-- Using large ice cream scoop, fill 12 openings with batter and garnish with pecans or apple slices, if desired.
-Bake banana version for 20 minutes and applesauce one for 23 minutes.
-Remove from the oven and let muffins cool for 10 minutes.
-Enjoy hot or cold.
+- Using large ice cream scoop, fill 12 openings with batter and garnish with more oats, if desired.
+Bake on a middle rack for 17 minutes or until a toothpick inserted in the center comes out clean.
+Remove from the oven, let muffins cool for 5 minutes and enjoy.

 - Store: In an airtight container in a cool dry place for up to 3 – 4 days or in a fridge for up to a week.